 More than 20,000 automatic lathes have been sold in forty years, and this has laid the foundation for the outstanding reputation that Index enjoys worldwide.

-In 1975, Index began production of multi-spindle automatic lathes.
+In 1975, Index began the production of multi-spindle automatic lathes.

 A few years later the company entered the market for CNC technology, where Index quickly earned the role of pioneer.